pingcap/tidb-operator/docs/CONTRIBUTING.md

 $ kubectl -n=tidb-operator-e2e logs -f tidb-operator-e2e
 ```

-To re-run e2e tests, delete the testing pod and apply it again:
+To re-run e2e tests, delete the testing pod and apply it again.

 ### Step 5: Keep your branch in sync